Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Barrow--Tsallis entropy and cosmographic constraints

-Since relation \eqref{alpha_q0j0} is exact, the resulting uncertainty in the model parameters is driven entirely by the current observational errors in the cosmographic parameters $q_0$ and $j_0$.
-Currently, the deceleration parameter $q_0$ is fairly well constrained \cite{Mukherjee:2020vkx}; depending on the chosen parameterization of $q(z)$, one finds:
+Within the model defined by eqs.~\eqref{rho_de_alpha}--\eqref{Cons_rho_de}, relation \eqref{alpha_q0j0} follows algebraically without approximation.
+With this model class fixed, the observational uncertainty of the reconstructed combination is driven by the current errors in the cosmographic parameters $q_0$ and $j_0$.
+Currently, the deceleration parameter $q_0$ is fairly well constrained \cite{Mukherjee:2020vkx}; the non-parametric Gaussian-process reconstruction of $q(z)$ in ref.~\cite{Mukherjee:2020vkx} yields, depending on the combination of datasets used (cosmic chronometers with two alternative stellar-population-synthesis calibrations, combined with the Pantheon supernovae, without and with BAO data --- the sets N1--N4 of that reference, for a spatially flat universe):

 This result is in good agreement with the current value of the deceleration parameter in SCM: